RemarkableAlly/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3-islower.c | a function that checks for lowercase character 4-isalpha.c |  a function that checks for alphabetic character 5-sign.c | a function that prints the sign of a number, prints + if n is greater than zero, prints 0 if n is zero and prints - if n is less than zero
+6-abs.c | a function that computes the absolute value of an integer